 A website is a barren place when no one visits it.
 You might have one or two visitors from time to time, as people Google search your name and scroll through the results pages – but you won’t attract the kind of attention that you’re looking for online.
 You’ll only manage to do this by using smart SEO tricks – the strategies that’ll have your website finish high up on Google’s search results.
 To do this, look to organizations like SEO agency Birmingham for advice and help in building out your digital marketing strategy, which will help you capture more attention across the world wide web.

 As many corporate executives have discovered to their peril, social media can be a double-edged sword.
 On the one hand, this is where you’ll be able to network at your most casual and personable, sharing updates from your life that you’ve curated for the public to view.
 On the other hand, these are places where unhelpful stories and photos from your past can emerge to embarrass you professionally.
-Your best bet is to enhance the privacy settings on all of your social media and to keep the networking and personal brand building to LinkedIn – the professional social network.
+Your best bet is to enhance the privacy settings on your social media and keep the networking and personal brand building to LinkedIn – the professional social network.

 Finally, no one operating as a businessperson in the modern era can neglect to notice that video is the new medium through which most information is transmitted.
 From how-to videos through to press releases from governments across the world, this is now how people connect.
 As such, you should consider developing a YouTube channel, where you’ll be able to share your knowledge, wisdom, and creativity with those who are interested in your brand, and what you have to say.
 Try it out today to see if you could be the next viral businessperson on YouTube.
-It relatively low cost with minimal equipment to start a YouTube channel.
+It is relatively low cost with minimal equipment to start a YouTube channel.

 Personal brand development is incredibly important for your career, and this article shows how you can build that brand online as well as in person.